FAQ for Prospective Students

 INF 6080, Information Technology, is a required pre-requisite course for all SIS technology electives.
 The course is not included in the 15 credit hours required to earn the Experimental School Library Media Specialist Certificate.
 Students have the option of completing the course or they may request a waiver for INF 6080 in order to enroll for the required technology class.
 Students with strong technology skills are strongly encouraged to submit a waiver request.

-Is there a certain time frame in which students must to complete the certificate?Yes, all SIS certificates must be completed within 3 years from when a student finishes his/her first class.
+Is there a certain time frame in which students must to complete their coursework?Yes, all courses must be completed within 3 years from when a student finishes his/her first class.

-Are current students able to pursue this experimental SLM certificate?Yes, current students are eligible to enroll for this program.
-Current students will need to complete a Change of Status request.
+Are current students able to pursue this experimental SLM program?Yes, current students are eligible to enroll for this program.
+Current students will need to complete the Experimental School Library Media Endorsement Plan of Work.

-Can I complete this certificate and finish the full Master of Library and Information Science (MLIS) degree at a later time?Yes, students can graduate with the certificate and finish the MLIS later.
-Students must add the master's degree to their plans of work prior to graduation in order to use credits from the certificate toward the master's degree.
+Can I complete this program and finish the full Master of Library and Information Science (MLIS) degree at a later time?Yes, students can complete the required courses for endorsement and finish the MLIS later.
+After endorsement, students may continue taking courses to earn the MLIS degree or graduate with a Graduate Certificate in Library and Information Science.
 The MLIS degree must be completed within six years from the semester the student first completes a course.

 Will there be a job for me after I complete this program?